utiasSTARS/ROB498-flight/resources/setup-ubuntu2004/setup_ubuntu_2004.md

 NOTE: Do not use the SD card recommendation suggested in the above link.

-NOTE: Instructions for flashing the onboard emmc with Ubuntu 18.04 can be found here: http://www.yahboom.net/study/jetson-nano
+NOTE: Instructions for flashing the onboard emmc with Ubuntu 18.04 can be found here: http://www.yahboom.net/study/jetson-nano under "3.
+Jetson Nano SUB basic tutorial -> 3.2 Write EMMC system".